bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 In this module, you will explore how form elements displayed differently on various web browsers and how to solve this problem.

-First, let\'s focus on the most common form element, the input elements.
+First, let&apos;s focus on the most common form element, the input elements.

 ![](images2/media/image75.png){width="5.0in"
 height="2.58707239720035in"}